yahoo/oss-guide/docs/promoting/support.md

 We will provide your project:

-1. Recognition on the [Yahoo Open Source](https://opensource.yahoo.com) front page.
+1. Recognition on the website front page.
 1. Security alert notices and resolution tracking.
 1. Notifying the project owners of important conference deadlines relevant to your project.
 1. Reviewing proposals before you submit them to a conference "Call for Papers" (CFP) to maximize your chance of acceptance.